JeffreyPanotes/azure-network-protocols/README.md

   Click review and create .

   Now we will create the second Virtual Machine, but this time it will be a Ubuntu Server 20.04 LTS machine.
-It will be the same process as creating our first machine but instead we are going to switch the SSH public key to password instead.
+It will be the same process as creating our first machine but instead we are going to switch the SSH public key to password.

 <p>
 <img src="https://i.imgur.com/s0GxVvx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>